Beware of www.tzarmedia.com - it is a Fraudulent Website

 May 26, 2016

-The website "www.tzarmedia.com", which claims it lets you play games, listen music, read books, watch movies and download software directly in your browser or download on your phone, computer and tablet, is being condemned or criticized by online users who have tried the service.
+The website "www.tzarmedia.com", which claims its users can play games, listen music, read books, watch movies and download software directly in your browser or download on your phone, computer and tablet, is being condemned or criticized by online users who have tried the service.
 So, is Tzarmedia a scam or not?
 Based on the information that we have gathered about the website "www.tzarmedia.com" from our research, we have considered it to be a deceptive website and do not recommend using it.

 Please continue reading below.